Whenua Haumanu , Nurturing the land through exploring pastoral farming

 • methane and nitrous oxide emissions

-• carbon capture and storage.
+• carbon capture and storage

-Our researchers are exploring conventional and regenerative farming practices across both standard and diverse pastures on several research sites at Massey University and Lincoln University.
+Our researchers are exploring contemporary and regenerative farming practices across both standard and diverse pastures on several research sites at Massey University and Lincoln University.
 This project is also linked to a number of other sites where related projects on diverse pastures or regenerative farming practices are being explored.

 Research sites

-Our researchers are exploring conventional and regenerative farming practices across both standard and diverse pastures on several research sites at Massey University and Lincoln University.
+Our researchers are exploring contemporary and regenerative farming practices across both standard and diverse pastures on several research sites at Massey University and Lincoln University.
 Additional monitoring sites are planned on some Pāmu farms and pastoral industry demonstration farms.

-Massey University: Dairy 1 farm
+Massey University farmlets: Dairy 1 farm

 Massey University: Pasture and Crop Research Unit (PCRU)